xavllorom/getting-and-cleaning-data/CodeBook.md

 ##Variables
 The name convention for the variables included in the results data sets is like the following:
-prefix: 't', to denote time, 'f', to denote frequency
-measurement: what was calculated.
++prefix: 't', to denote time, 'f', to denote frequency +measurement: what was calculated.
 The name is composed by parts:
-Body or Gravity
+	-Body or Gravity
-(Acc)elerometer or (Gyro)scope
+	-(Acc)elerometer or (Gyro)scope
-Not derived in time or derived in time (Jerk) or (Mag)nitude -mean/std: mean or standard deviation of the measurement -X/Y/Z: one direction of a 3-axial signal
+	-Not derived in time or derived in time (Jerk) or (Mag)nitude +mean/std: mean or standard deviation of the measurement +X/Y/Z: one direction of a 3-axial signal
+The units are radians/second

 The second tidy data set contains : an identifier of the subject who carried out the experiment (Subject).
 Its range is from 1 to 30. an activity label (Activity): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING